JarryShaw/DictDumper/CONTRIBUTING.md

 How to Contribute
 =================

-  The JSFORMAT project is an open source Python3 program focus on stream format output dumper.
+  The `jsformat` project is an open source Python program works as a stream format output dumper.

 Pull Requests
 -------------